Aquaponics and vertical farming

 Ever heard of aquaponics?
 In the future, more of our food will be grown using aquaponics.
 Aquaponics is a combination of aquaculture (farming fish) and hydroponics (growing plants in water with added nutrients rather than soil).

 The food that I eat and how it can be grown locally and in a sustainable way is important to me.
 This is true whether I am at home or away travelling.
 As more people travel and more people move into urban areas to live it creates a strain on the food systems that are currently in place.
 Aquaponics is one way that food can be grown more locally and in a way that fits with the idea of a circular economy – an approach that aims to minimise waste and pollution by design.

-In order to learn more about how aquaponics and vertical farming could work as a business in an urban environment I headed on a damp December evening to a warehouse in Becton, East London to take a tour of GrowUp Urban Farms Unit 84.
+To learn more about how aquaponics and vertical farming could work as a business in an urban environment, I headed on a damp December evening to a warehouse in Becton, East London to take a tour of GrowUp Urban Farms Unit 84.
 Unit 84 is the Uk’s first aquaponic, vertical urban farm.
-According to the website the warehouse comprises 6000 square feet of growing space that produces 20,000 kg of salad and herbs and 4000 kg of fish each year.
+According to the website, the warehouse comprises 6000 square feet of growing space that produce 20,000 kg of salad and herbs and 4000 kg of fish each year.

 So how does an aquaponic, vertical urban farm work?

 In one room there are the fish.
 Aquaponics uses the nutrients that are contained in excreted fish poo to grow the plants.
 Unit 84 uses Tilapia because these fish have an efficient protein conversion rate.

 In the next room is the controlled environment farming.

 So what does Unit 84 grow on and what irrigation do they use?
 Unit 84 uses recycled carpeting to grow on.
 Irrigation is kept only to the root zone to help avoid bacterial and leaf burn issues.
 The water is super aerated as this benefits the plant growth.